wearefractal/fusker/README.md

 ## List of included payload modules

-	blacklist - Blacklists IP for specified amount of time (banLength in config) saxroll - Redirects attacker to 1227.com
+	blacklist - Blacklists IP for specified amount of time (banLength in config) fake-report - Alerts attacker that they have been reported to ic3 and displays DOJ logo saxroll - Redirects attacker to 1227.com
 	nimp - Redirects attacker to fusker.on.nimp.org (WARNING: Harmful to attacker) nyan - Redirects attacker to nyan.cat
-	goatse - Redirects attacker to goatse.bz (WARNING: Harmful to eyes) bush - Redirects attacker to George W. Bush "you just fell for the trap" lemonparty - Redirects attacker to lemonparty.org
+	goatse - Redirects attacker to goatse.bz (WARNING: Harmful to eyes) bush - Redirects attacker to full screen George W. Bush "you just fell for the trap" lemonparty - Redirects attacker to lemonparty.org (WARNING: Harmful to eyes) meatspin - Redirects attacker to meatspin.com (WARNING: Harmful to eyes) explosive-impact - Redirects attacker to fullscreen video of ranting raggedyann - Redirects attacker to extreme speaker rape.
+(WARNING: Harmful to speakers) crews - Displays Terry Crews nipple dance rainbow b& page

 ## Adding detectives